 Tip: Wash your face every night before you go to bed.

 For oily skin, Remove makeup with a non-oily toner, then wash with a mild soap or a gel.
-You do not need to use a harsh cleanser since they can dry the skin and cause irritation.
+You do not need to use a harsh cleanser since it can dry the skin and cause irritation.
 A good way to open the pores is steaming (chamomile seeds and flowers), it softens the skin and causes dirt to come out of the pores.
 Use a face cream that is unsent, alcohol, and mineral oil-free.
 Use a moisturizer that is formulated for oily to very oily skin that leaves a matte smooth finish.

 For dry skin, Remove makeup with a creamy cleanser, then wash your face with a mild soap.
 You may use a toner to remove the rest of the makeup and soapy residue.
 When choosing a moisturizer to be sure to read the ingredients carefully because moisturizers may contain lanolin, petroleum jell that could cause acne.